Categories

 October 2023

-In 2022, the BBC reported that nine out of ten NHS dental practices across the UK are not accepting new adult patients for treatment and eight out of ten were not adding any more children onto their books.
+In 2022, the BBC reported that nine out of ten NHS dental practices were not accepting new adult patients, while eight out of ten were unable to take on new child patients.
+As a result, dentists are under extraordinary pressure, increasing the risk of negligent dental treatment.

-In this article, we discuss the various types of dental negligence and how you may be able to claim compensation if you are the victim of negligent dental treatment.
+In this article, we explain the most common types of dental negligence and outline how you may be able to claim compensation if you have been affected.

 Misdiagnosis and Delayed Diagnosis